 Table of Contents

 Spending a day in Monument Valley promises a truly magical experience surrounded by breathtaking landscapes and iconic rock formations.
 Monument Valley Tribal Park is along the Arizona/Utah border.
-Although this is not part of the Utah 5, this park should be consider it part of the grand circle tour.
 The Grand Circle tour is a popular itinerary that encompasses several iconic national parks and other natural landmarks in the southwestern United States.
-While Monument Valley is not typically included in the classic Grand Circle tour, it is often added as an additional stop or extension because of its proximity to other popular destinations in the region.
+Monument Valley isn’t usually part of the Grand Circle tour, but people often add it since it’s close to other popular spots.

 Monument Valley as a Tribal Park was established in 1958 and encompasses some 30,000 acres.
-Monument Valley is renowned for its towering sandstone buttes on the massive Colorado Plateau.
+The towering sandstone buttes of Monument Valley are famous.
 Some rise from the desert valley floor 400 – 1,000 feet.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.